ayyjohn/ayyjohn.github.io/_posts/2021-01-03-blogging-and-pots.md

 categories: [meta]
 ---
 Most people have already heard of the Parable of the Pottery Class (if you haven't, my favorite rendition of it is [Hank Green's](https://www.youtube.com/watch?v=7dxcO26i9uw)).
 According to [this post](https://aliabdaal.com/pottery/) the source of the story is [Art & Fear](https://www.goodreads.com/book/show/187633.Art_and_Fear), but I've never read it.
-I'm going to take a pottery based approach to this blog.
+The point is: I'm going to take a pottery based approach to this blog.
 I want to try a lot of things out and see what sticks.

 I've got a list of one-off topics to write about, and also some post-generating ideas like

 * doing 1-2 month long challenges
 * writing reviews of books or tools